Industrial cottage style combines the metals, vintage signs and other things of industrial style with the softness and texture of cottage style.

-With this new style direction in mind, I’ve started looking for rusty metal items on my thrift store trips in addition to the other things I’m always on the lookout for.
+With this style direction in mind, I’ve started looking for rusty metal items on my thrift store trips in addition to the other things I’m always on the lookout for.

-It was a little more encrusted than this, but it was only $6.99 and has this cool overlapping closing top.
+This tool box was a little more encrusted than this, but it was only $6.99 and has this cool overlapping closing top.
 I thought I had struck the jackpot – I loved it.

 I added it to a bookshelf in our living room and ended up redoing the whole bookshelf around it, eliminating a lot of things and adding some baskets for warmth and texture.
 It’s one of my favorite things lately.

 Are you making decorating upgrades or changes?
-Do you do it in a few weeks or take months, like me?

 Subscribe to Organize, Plan, Cook & Beautify Your Home with Free Printables